Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Seasonal Restrictions for Studded Tires

 In addition to legal restrictions, there are also seasonal restrictions that may govern when and where studded tires can be used.
-These restrictions are typically put in place to protect road surfaces from excessive wear and tear, as well as to ensure the safety of all drivers on the road.
+These restrictions are typically put in place to protect road surfaces from excessive wear and tear, as well as to ensure the of all drivers on the road.
 Understanding these seasonal restrictions can help you make informed decisions about when to equip your vehicle with studded tires and when to switch to alternative options.

 • Many states only allow studded tires to be used during the winter months when snow and ice are prevalent on the roads.